cftang9/PQD/README.md

 This repository contains R programs for the article, “Testing for positive quadrant dependence.,” by Dewei Wang and others.
 This article has been submitted for publication.
-Prior to using R programs on this repository offline, please download the main function [EL_PQD_Library.R](https://github.com/cftang9/PQD/blob/master/EL_PQD_Library.R).
+Prior to using R programs on this repository, please download the main function [EL_PQD_Library.R](https://github.com/cftang9/PQD/blob/master/EL_PQD_Library.R).

 ## Three data sets: